Events

 Wonder Village

-Where Are The Christmas Markets In Istanbul?
+Where are the Christmas Markets in Istanbul?

-Wonder Village At Life Park
+Wonder Village at Life Park

 The Wonder Village is a family favorite.
 Dates are usually December 5 to December 28.
 Every year Wonder Village brings together thousands of people with the same excitement, shining with lights and filled with laughter.
 This year it will held at its new home in Life Park.
 At Istanbul Wonder Village you can enjoy a full festive program with a carousel, shopping stands, ice skating, bumper cars, a Ferris wheel, concerts, theater and film shows, and many other performances.
 Sessions are held all day from 16:00 to 00:00, with a morning session from 12:00 to 17:30 and an evening session from 18:30 to 00:00.
 Tickets for the event are available online through Biletix.